pycba.analysis.BeamAnalysis#

 Raises:

-ValueError – If R and D have different lengths, or EI is not scalar and its length differs from len(L).
+ValueError – If both R and supports (or neither) are given, R and D have different lengths, or EI is not scalar and its length differs from len(L).

 Methods